MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/implement-your-move.md

       1. First, move your chat groups to Microsoft Teams.

-      2. Next, leverage apps in Teams to replace Kaizala action cards.
+      2. Next, use apps in Teams to replace Kaizala action cards.

       3. To ensure that frontline workers are equipped, upgrade to Teams Frontline Worker functionality.
-For a quick start guide on Teams Frontline Worker, see [Frontline Worker Quick Start Guide](https://docs.microsoft.com/en-us/microsoftteams/flw-quickstart).
+For a quick start guide on Teams Frontline Worker, see [Frontline Worker Quick Start Guide](https://docs.microsoft.com/microsoftteams/flw-quickstart).

       4. Consider Onboarding suppliers and partners to invite as guests in Teams.